-Things that influence your stress tolerance level
+Factors that influence your stress tolerance level include:

-Your support network - A strong network of supportive friends and family members is an enormous buffer against stress.
+Your support network.
+A strong network of supportive friends and family members is an enormous buffer against stress.
 When you have people you can count on, life’s pressures don’t seem as overwhelming.
 On the flip side, the lonelier and more isolated you are, the greater your risk of succumbing to stress.

-Your sense of control - If you have confidence in yourself and your ability to influence events and persevere through challenges, it’s easier to take stress in stride.
+Your sense of control.
+If you have confidence in yourself and your ability to influence events and persevere through challenges, it’s easier to take stress in stride.
 On the other hand, if you believe that you have little control over your life—that you’re at the mercy of your environment and circumstances, with limited ability to make changes—stress is more likely to knock you off course.

-Your attitude and outlook - The way you look at life and its inevitable challenges makes a huge difference in your ability to handle stress.
+Your attitude and outlook.
+The way you look at life and its inevitable challenges makes a huge difference in your ability to handle stress.
 If you’re generally hopeful and optimistic, you’ll be less vulnerable.
 Stress-hardy people tend to embrace challenges, have a stronger sense of humor, believe in a higher purpose, and accept change as an inevitable part of life.

-Your ability to deal with your emotions - If you don’t know how to calm and soothe yourself when you’re feeling sad, angry, or troubled, you’re more likely to become stressed and agitated.
+Your ability to deal with your emotions.
+If you don’t know how to calm and soothe yourself when you’re feeling sad, angry, or troubled, you’re more likely to become stressed and agitated.
 Having the ability to identify and deal appropriately with your emotions can increase your tolerance to stress and help you bounce back from adversity.

-Your knowledge and preparation - The more you know about a stressful situation—including how long it will last and what to expect—the easier it is to cope.
+Your knowledge and preparation.
+The more you know about a stressful situation—including how long it will last and what to expect—the easier it is to cope.
 For example, if you go into surgery with a realistic picture of what to expect post-op, a painful recovery will be less stressful than if you were expecting to bounce back immediately.

 Improving your ability to handle stress

+Get moving.
 Upping your activity level is something you can do right now to help relieve stress and start to feel better.
 Regular exercise can lift your mood and serve as a distraction from worries, allowing you to break out of the cycle of negative thoughts that feed stress.
 Rhythmic exercises such as walking, running, swimming, and dancing are particularly effective, especially if you exercise mindfully (focusing your attention on the physical sensations you experience as you move).

+Connect to others.
 The simple act of talking face-to-face with another human can trigger hormones that relieve stress when you're feeling agitated or insecure.
 Even just a brief exchange of kind words or a friendly look from another human being can help calm and soothe your nervous system.
 So spend time with people who make you feel good and don’t let your responsibilities keep you from having a social life.
 If you don’t have any close relationships, or your relationships are the source of your stress, make it a priority to build stronger and more satisfying connections.

+Engage your senses.
 Another fast way to relieve stress is by engaging one or more of your senses—sight, sound, taste, smell, touch, or movement.
 The key is to find the sensory input that works for you.
 Does listening to an uplifting song make you feel calm?
 Or smelling ground coffee?
 Or maybe petting an animal works quickly to make you feel centered?
 Everyone responds to sensory input a little differently, so experiment to find what works best for you.

+Learn to relax.
 You can’t completely eliminate stress from your life, but you can control how much it affects you.
 Relaxation techniques such as yoga, meditation, and deep breathing activate the body’s relaxation response, a state of restfulness that is the polar opposite of the stress response.
 When practiced regularly, these activities can reduce your everyday stress levels and boost feelings of joy and serenity.
 They also increase your ability to stay calm and collected under pressure.

+Eat a healthy diet.
 The food you eat can improve or worsen your mood and affect your ability to cope with life’s stressors.
 Eating a diet full of processed and convenience food, refined carbohydrates, and sugary snacks can worsen symptoms of stress while eating a diet rich in fresh fruit and vegetables, high-quality protein, and omega-3 fatty acids, can help you better cope with life’s ups and downs.

+Get your rest.
 Feeling tired can increase stress by causing you to think irrationally.
 At the same time, chronic stress can disrupt your sleep.
 Whether you’re having trouble falling asleep or staying asleep at night, there are plenty of ways to improve your sleep so you feel less stressed and more productive and emotionally balanced.

 Resources and references